bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 **Can I migrate an existing process into Bonita 7.x?**

-You can [import a process](import-and-export-a-process.md) from any earlier Bonita release.
-Since 6.x forms don't work in Bonita 7.8, you may want to read how to [migrate a form from 6.x](migrate-a-form-from-6-x.md).
+You can [import a process](import-and-export-a-process.md) from any earlier Bonita release if  they don't contain Legacy v6 forms or case overview pages.
+If they do, you need to rework your process and [migrate those froms or pages](migrate-a-form-from-6-x.md).

 **Tell me about creating an application.**